Sharon Lia Robinson

 In 1986, I donated my Fat Activist papers to The Schlesinger Library on Women’s History, Radcliffe College, Cambridge, Massachusetts.

-My archives there include the original Shadow On A Tightrope manuscript; originated by Aldebaran (Vivian Mayer) and myself in 1976/1977.
+My archives there include the original Shadow On A Tightrope manuscript; writings selected and edited by Aldebaran (Vivian Mayer) and myself in 1976/1977.

 When Shadow on a Tightrope was first published in 1983, I was living in Somerville, Massachusetts, creating poetry, theater and dance to portray fat women in new and visionary ways; integrating the ideals of fat feminism with my artistic spirit.
 Several younger fat women were my dance students.